deopurkar/deopurkar.github.io/teaching/ag/index.md

   [Math Stackexchange answer](https://math.stackexchange.com/questions/891109/factoring-homogeneous-polynomials-in-two-variables) explaining how homogeneous polynomials in X, Y of degree d factor into d homogeneous linear factors.
 As a result, they have at most d zeros on P<sup>1</sup>.

 * Week 6 [Workshop 5](AGWorkshop05.pdf), [Lecture Notes 6](AGWeek06.pdf)
   Continued from last week.
 Separatedness.
-Closed image property.
+Segre embedding.
   (Shafarevich 1.3.2, 1.3.3, 1.5.2)

 * Week 7: